churchianity/Clue/notes.md

 2. Parser
-    The parser's purpose is to resolve operator precedence and associativity, and produce an abstract syntax tree.
+    The parser's purpose is to resolve operator precedence, associativity, and unary/binary-ness, while producing an abstract syntax tree.

 3. Typing
+    Perform a pass on the AST and for each operation, verify the types of the operands against the valid sets of types for said operation.

+4.